futomi/node-enocean-utils/README.md

 ### <a name="learn-js"> learn.js</a>

-This script analyzes incoming Teach-In telegrams and shows you the results as follows:
+This script analyzes incoming Teach-In telegrams and shows you the results.
+If you run this script, this script listens to incoming Teach-In telegrams.
+Whenever an Teach-In telegram comes, this script shows the result.

+This script takes two arguments.
+The 1st argument is the path of the serial port.
+The 1st argument is required.
+The 2nd argument is the baud rate of the serial port.
+The 2nd argument is optional.
+If you don't specify the 2nd argument, the baud rate is 56700.

+This script shows the result as follows:

 ```
-D:\GitHub\node-enocean-utils\tools>node learn.js
+D:\GitHub\node-enocean-utils\tools>node learn.js COM7
 Module ID   |EEP     |Manufacturer
 ------------|--------|--------------------
 000004012BB4|A5-07-81|SIMICX_CO_LTD